aksmagic31/portfolio-2/README.md

 ## My Goal

-This is my website for my portfolio and for other people to get to know me a little bit more.
+This is my website for my portfolio and for other people to get to know me a little bit more and lsit my skills

 ## Description

 I used CSS and HTML mainly to create a basic website where i will have a little information about myself, feature my future projects and provide contact information for employers who wants to know more about me.
-This is just a skeleton and I will add more as I go through the class for the bootcamp.